thedamon/radioslipstream/posts/2009-02-11-a-closet-for-the-citrus-drums-mix-cd-edit.md

 categories:
   - MIXES
 ---
 The first 2 episodes of the year condensed to fit on one mix cd; presented in [mp3](/radio/mixes/2009cd1.mp3) with a [cue](/radio/mixes/2009cd1.cue) file to help you burn it.
 Yay!
 And apologies to the songs that didn’t make the cut.
-I may make this a tradition if I can actually get around to making at least 2 new episodes&#8230;
+I may make this a tradition if I can actually get around to making at least 2 new episodes…